Gravitational wave signatures of post-fragmentation reheating

 \textbf{Hz detectors.} BBO should almost reach the sensitivity required to detect the scale-independent part of the spectrum at low frequency for $k=4,6,8$ but should be able to detect the $\Omega_{\text{GW},0} h^2 \simeq 10^{-15}\,(f/\text{Hz})^{2/3}$ signal for $k=10$.
 The sensitivity of uDECIGO should be large enough to probe the scale invariant part of the spectrum for all values of $k$ considered in addition to the $\Omega_{\text{GW},0} h^2 \simeq 10^{-17}\,(f/\text{Hz})^{4/7}$ signal for $k=8$ and the GW generated from fragmentation around $f\sim 10~\text{Hz}$ for $k=10$.

-\textbf{GHz detectors.} High frequency GW detectors such as proposed in Ref.~\cite{Herman:2022fau} should be able to resolve the peaked structure of the spectrum generated for $k=4$, pointing undoubtedly towards an inflaton potential quartic about the minimum.
+\textbf{GHz detectors.} Electromagnetic cavities have recently garnered interest as a possibility to detect high-frequency gravitational waves.
+Future experimental setups could pave the way for a new frontier in GW detection~\cite{Berlin:2021txa}.
+Potential high frequency GW detectors with a sensitivity as high as proposed in Ref.~\cite{Herman:2022fau} should be able to resolve the peaked structure of the spectrum generated for $k=4$, pointing undoubtedly towards an inflaton potential quartic about the minimum.
 Moreover, such experiment could detect tensor modes excited during inflation and re-entering the Hubble radius during the coherently-oscillating inflaton era for both $k=10$ at $\Omega_{\text{GW},0} h^2\sim 10^{-10}$ and $k=8$ at $\Omega_{\text{GW},0} h^2\sim 10^{-13}-10^{-12}$.
 Since both signals are also in the reach of uDECIGO at much lower frequencies, the combination of results from both experimental facilities could be used to identify or disprove the underlying inflation scenario.
 Nevertheless, fragmentation signals for $k=6$ and $k=8$ appears not to be in the reach of future experimental facilities.